 Editor’s note: This review was originally published at the 2020 Sundance Film Festival.
 Netflix will release the film on its streaming platform on Friday, October 9.

 The essence of “The 40-Year-Old Version” comes early, when Radha Blank, playing a fictionalized version of herself, sobs in the corner of her apartment.
-A soggy rib dangles from one hand as her large frame melts into her chair.
+A soggy rib dangles from one hand as she melts into her chair.
 “I just wanna be an artist!” she cries, touching on the legitimate anxieties of the black woman at its center, and poking fun at them at the same time.
 Much about Blank’s smart and funny crowdpleasing directorial debut negotiates that tricky balance, with a scrappy riff on real-world frustrations about the impact of race and age on the storytelling process.

 Shot throughout New York with gorgeous black-and-white photography (by “Clemency” cinematographer Eric Branco), “The 40-Year-Old Version” always feels close to the ground, with Blank’s uneven path to writing a new play — and finding unexpected catharsis in hip hop — taking a series of entertaining twists.
 At 129 minutes, the lighthearted format risks growing stale, and certainly could have shaved off some perfunctory scenes.
 But Blank is so adroit at populating her story with shrewd observations and her own infectious personality that even its loose structure vibes with the nature of the movie, which maintains the rascally energy of an early Spike Lee joint while channeling a fresh new voice.